ashleyfae/naked-social-share/readme.txt

 2. A screenshot of the social share icons automatically added to the Twenty Fifteen theme.
 This also shows the default button styles applied.

 == Changelog ==

+= 1.3.0 =
+* Share numbers are now updated via ajax to stop the page from taking longer to load when the cache is expired.
+* Updated default styles.
+* Added sanitization callbacks to settings.
+* Updated how the "Social Media Sites" sorter array is saved. **NOTE:** If you used [this tutorial](https://gist.github.com/nosegraze/73e950885fdbbecb20fe) to add a custom social media site, you will need to update your code.

 = 1.2.9 =
 * Fixed issue with Facebook share counts.
 They should hopefully work again now.